GAZ Volga: GAZ-3111 Volga (1998–2004)

-The GAZ-3111 was scheduled to launch in 2000, but the factory's new owner Oleg Deripaska was unimpressed with the vehicle visually and once again, the high price of the car prevented any interest to sales.
+The GAZ-3111 was intended as a replacement for 3110 and had a design heavily inspired by GAZ-21, following the recent retro-style design trend.
+The car featured ABS, power steering, climate control, automatic gearbox, leather interior and V6 and V8 engines as standard.
+The start of production was scheduled to 2000, but the factory's new owner Oleg Deripaska was unimpressed with the vehicle visually and once again, the high price of the car prevented any interest to sales.
 As a result, only 428 cars were built as part of the pre-production batch.